taikoxyz/raiko/README_Docker_and_RA.md

 emit InstanceAdded(id: 1, instance: 0xc369eedf4C69CacceDa551390576EAd2383E6f9E, replaced: 0x0000000000000000000000000000000000000000, validSince: 1708704201 [1.708e9])
 ```

+Or, you can also check the transaction of the wallet address you set as the prover.
+You can check it from the `Logs` tab of the Transaction details with the method name `Register Instance`.

 ## Running Raiko

 Once you've completed the above steps, you can actually run a prover.
 Your `SGX_INSTANCE_ID` is the one emitted in the `InstanceAdded` event above.